fudab/fudab.github.io/covid-19/bag_end_world.md

     <th><img width="600" src="./figures_rule_of_law/World_infection_rate.png"></th>
   </tr>
   <tr>
     <td>Figure 3: National infection rate as of the date updated.
-We only show the top 20 countries(regions) with the highest incidence rate. </td>
+Here, We only show the top 20 countries(regions) with the highest incidence rate. </td>
   </tr>
 </table>